entorb/analyze-oura/README.md

 ## results
 * corelation of SleepStart and SleepDuration on various parameters
-* chart: timeseries of corrleating parameters
+* chart timeseries of corrleating parameters
 * a small report